br7552/lsys/README.md

 # lsys
-A tool for growing L-systems
+CLI and API for drawing fractals with ASCII characters using L-systems